demystifyfp/demystifyfp/content/clojure/marketplace-middleware/creating-cron-jobs-in-clojure.md

 </Orders>
 ```

-Our objective is to convert this into an another XML format (like below) and send that to OMS via IBM-MQ.
+Our objective is to convert this into another XML format (like below) and send it to OMS via IBM-MQ.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>